DANCING PANDAS

 Joyful Pongo Songo Chimp Island – 3 Days

-This post shares our itinerary and process of getting to the Pongo Songo Chimp Island sanctuary and the genuine joy that we felt spending a few hours with our amazing furry cousins.
+This post shares our itinerary, logistics and how to get to Pongo Songo Chimp Island sanctuary and the genuine joy that we felt spending a few hours with our amazing furry cousins.

 Threats to Chimpanzees